 The characteristic tethering of the overlying epidermis to the underlying lesion with lateral compression (pinching), called the dimple sign, may be a useful clinical sign for diagnosis.
 However, presence of the dimple sign does not always assure the lesion is dermatofibroma, and dermatoscopy may be useful in supporting the clinical impression.

-Multiple clustered dermatofibromas are rare but can mimic dermatofibrosarcoma protuberans.
+Multiple clustered dermatofibromas are rare and can mimic dermatofibrosarcoma protuberans.
+This phenomenon has been reported in a segmental distribution.

 A halo of dermatitis (Meyerson phenomenon) surrounding a dermatofibroma occurred in one patient.

-Historically attributed to be a reactive process to some traumatic insult to the skin (eg, arthropod bite), the cause of dermatofibroma is unknown.
+Historically attributed to be a reactive process to some traumatic insult to the skin (eg, arthropod bite, skin tattooing, tuberculin skin testing, prior folliculitis),[45, 46, 47, 48] the cause of dermatofibroma is unknown.
 Clonal analysis suggest it may represent a true neoplasm.

 Altered immunity likely plays a role in many cases of multiple eruptive dermatofibromas associated with various underlying conditions and medications (see History).